Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Comedon nevus (syn: follicular keratotic nevus) can exist from birth or manifest in puberty or later life.
-Clinically, the comedon nevus is represented by multiple comedones grouped in the form of ribbon-like strands of different lengths or clusters of a different configuration, usually one-sided localization, but two-sided variants are also described.
+Comedonal nevus (syn.: follicular keratotic nevus) may be present from birth or appear in puberty or later in life.
+Clinically, comedonal nevus is represented by multiple comedones grouped in the form of ribbon-like strands of varying length or clusters of other configurations, usually unilateral localization, but bilateral variants have also been described.
 As a rule, the localization of the nevus is associated with the presence of hair follicles, although it rarely occurs on the scalp.
-Sharply widened follicular canals of round or oval shape, contain a horny substance that is difficult to remove.
-The course is usually asymptomatic, but with damage to the wall of the follicle is complicated by inflammation of varying severity.
+Sharply dilated follicular canals of a round or oval shape contain horny substance, which is difficult to remove.
+The course is usually asymptomatic, but if the follicle wall is damaged, it is complicated by inflammation of varying severity.

-Pathomorphology of the comedon nevus.
-Detect wide, elongated follicular canals, filled with masses of keratinocytes.
+Pathomorphology of comedonal nevus.
+Wide, elongated follicular canals filled with masses of keratinocytes are revealed.
 The epithelial lining of the funnel is usually thinned.
-The sharply widened funnel can extend into the depth of the dermis up to the level of the subcutaneous adipose tissue.
-When the wall breaks, a typical inflammatory response to the foreign body is formed.
+A sharply expanded funnel can extend deep into the dermis up to the level of subcutaneous fat tissue.
+When the wall ruptures, a typical inflammatory reaction to a foreign body is formed.

 How to examine?